mclima/1-DOM-scripting/readme.md

 ### Friends Don't Let Friends Browse in Light Mode

 Examine the CSS file.
+Note the use of [viewport sized typography](https://css-tricks.com/viewport-sized-typography/) for the `h1`.

 As an enhancement, we will add settings for light and dark modes using [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).

-The entire updated CSS file is available in the "other folder" of this repository if you prefer to copy and paste.
+The entire updated CSS file is available in the "other folder" of this repository as `NEW-styles.css`.
+Copy and paste the contents into `styles.css` and view the changes via the Source Control diff.

-Here's what was added:
+We begin by declaring CSS variables for color in a [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query.

 ```css
 @media (prefers-color-scheme: dark) {